FlorianKn/Caffe/README.md

 *Note: the python script was adapted from http://danielnouri.org/notes/2014/12/17/using-convolutional-neural-nets-to-detect-facial-keypoints-tutorial/*

 ### 2.Model definition
 The architecture of a network is defined in a **.prototxt**.
-An example of an architecture (simple logistic regression classifier) can be seen below (Reference: http://caffe.berkeleyvision.org/tutorial/net_layer_blob.html):
+An example of an architecture can be seen below:
 ```
-name: "LogReg"
+name: "Arch_Baseline"
 layer {
-  name: "mnist"
+  name: "Input"
-  type: "Data"
+  type: "HDF5Data"
   top: "data"
   top: "label"
-  data_param {
+  hdf5_data_param {
-    source: "input_leveldb"
+    source: "caffe/dataset/train_data_list.txt"
-    batch_size: 64
+    batch_size: 128
+    shuffle: true
   }
 }
 layer {